SEKOIA-IO/documentation/_shared_content/develop/guides/formats/create_a_format.md

 > poetry run python3 generate.py new-module
 ```

-Fill with the name of the module, its description and its destination directory.
+Complete the form with the name of the module, its description and its destination directory.

 A new directory, with the name of the module, will appear at the root of your workspace.